Remote access to the desktop Linux with SSL encryption: x11vnc + SSVNC client

-At this point we have to copy the file cacert.pem with a secure method on the computer on which it will use the VNC client.
-Of course I leave it to you to decide what to do, but it is really imperative that this step is done in the safest way possible.
+At this point we need to copy the file cacert.pem with a secure method on the PC on which we will use the VNC client.
+Obviously I leave to you to decide how to do, but it is really essential that this step is done in the safest way possible.
 Personally I transfer it via a USB stick or through the use of scp.
-If you need to use the VNC client on another Linux machine you can copy the files in your home dir of the user who will launch the client itself (~ / .vnc / certs / CA / cacert.pem).
-In addition, we must ensure that the certificate of our CA is then used by the VNC client that we will use in our case and we will see how to proceed with the client SSVNC.
+If you need to use the VNC client on another Linux machine you can copy the files in the home directory of the user who will launch the client itself (~ / .vnc / certs / CA / cacert.pem).
+Moreover, we must ensure that the certificate of our CA is then used by the VNC client that we will use and in our case we will see how to proceed with the client SSVNC.

-We have not finished with the configuration of the server, we are missing the last step which consists in the creation of the password to access the server.
-In fact, the current state of the configuration, the server is running, but is not required to use any password from the client to access and, therefore, it is enough to have the certificate.
-Obviously this is not very secure and for this reason we insert a password to access the server:
+We have not yet finished with the configuration of the server, we miss the last step which is to create the password to access the server.
+In fact, the current state of the configuration, the server is running, but is not required the use of a password from the client to access and, therefore, it is sufficient to obtain the certificate.
+Obviously this is not very safe, and for this reason we insert a password to access the server:

-The command you typed earlier you return the following prompt:
+The command you typed earlier will return the following prompt:

 Now the server is ready to be started.
-For this you could type the following command:
+To do that we can type the following command:

-You will be prompted to enter the pass phrase chosen during the creation of the certificates of the server (the server does not CA!)
-And then the VNC server is started and listening on port 5900.
-Wishing we can choose to start the server on a port other than the standard adding to the boot command the following parameter:
+You will be prompted to enter the pass phrase choice when creating server certificates (server not the AC!)
+And then the VNC server will be started and listening on port 5900.
+If you want we can choose to start the server on a different port from the standard by adding the command to start the following parameter:

-We have finished with the server.
-Proceed with the installation of the client.
+We finished with the server.
+We proceed with the installation of the client.

-In reality the client to the server will not be installed E 'can directly download the binaries available for Windows, MAC OS and Unix / Linux.
+In fact the client to our server must not be installed E 'can directly download the binaries available for Windows, MAC OS and Unix / Linux.
 We can grab the file from here .
-If you want you can collect the files containing the binaries of the operating system only of interest to us, or those containing the source code of the client by going to this page .
-I decided to use SSVNC also because downloading on a USB stick all the binaries for various operating systems can access our desktop with any computer available in the world without having to install anything! ...
-Also for example in an Internet Cafe in London ...
-Obviously forewarned how conserved encryption certificates and do not miss the USB stick!
+If you want you can get the files containing the tracks of the only operating system of our interest or those containing the source code of the client by going to this page .
+I decided to use SSVNC also because downloading a USB stick all the binaries for different operating systems can access our desktop with any computer available in the world without having to install anything! ...
+Also for example in an Internet café in London ...
+Obviously forewarned how preserved encryption certificates and do not miss the USB stick!

-After downloading the file of interest to us, we need to unpack and inside it, having downloaded the file with the tracks that I have pointed out in the first link, we will find different folders for different operating systems.
-We identify what interests us and we start "ssvnc."
-We will find ourselves in front of this screen (the client was started on Win XP):
+After downloading the files of our interest, we have to unpack and inside, having downloaded the file with the tracks I have pointed out in the first link, we will find various folders for different operating systems.
+We identify what interests us and we start "ssvnc".
+We will be facing this screen (the client was started on Win XP):

-First click on the button "Certs ..." that allows us to open the window to enter the SSL certificate for our server to the client.
+First click on the button "Certs ..." that allows us to open the window to enter the SSL certificate from our server to the client.
 Obviously, this certificate must be previously copied to the computer where the client is started, exactly as explained earlier when we talked about the server configuration.
-Here is shielded interest
+Here is shielded attraction

-In the row for the "ServerCert" we have to load our certificate "cacert.pem".
-When we did that we can click on the "Done" button and return to the previous screen.
+In the row for "ServerCert" we load our certificate "cacert.pem".
+When we will have done we can click the "Done" and return to the previous screen.
 Here we must first enter the IP address or hostname of the server into our line.
-You'll have to find yourself qulcosa look like this:
+You'll have to find yourself qulcosa like this:

 And the client will connect to the server and acquire the certificate from the server:

-When you finish viewing the certificate, click on "Dismiss".
-This last step serves to control consistency between the server certificate and the certificate which we have just loaded manually to prevent the server certificate or manually loaded on the client that has been compromised.
-This manual control can be avoided SSVNC leave unchecked the option to "Verify all certs."
-Now I'd say it's time to start the VNC session itself.
+When you finish viewing the certificate, click the "Dismiss".
+This last step is used to maintain control of congruity between the server certificate and the certificate that we have just loaded manually to prevent the server certificate or what is loaded manually on the client have been compromised.
+This manual control can be avoided leave unchecked the option of SSVNC "Verify all certs".
+Now I would say that it is time to start the VNC session itself.
 So, click on the "Connect" button and it will start trying to connect to the server:

-If everything went well, in a few moments you will see the screen that asks for the password:
+If everything went well, in a few moments we will see the screen that asks for the password:

-We enter the password you chose earlier and finally we are ready to use our Remote Desktop protected by an encrypted connection SSL tunnel!
+We type the password you chose earlier and finally we will be ready to use our remote desktop protected by an encrypted connection with SSL tunnel!

-If you have questions, especially on how to access the Internet and how to configure the NAT of your router, ask!
+If you have questions, especially on how to access the Internet and how to configure NAT on your router, ask!

-Did you like this article?
-Subscribe to our newsletter to receive information about updates to the blog:
+Did you enjoy this article?
+Sign up for the newsletter to receive information on updates of the blog: